Child Abuse Crimes in Pasco

 Under § 827.03(2)(c), Fla.
-Stat., the crime of child abuse requires proof that a person:
+Stat., the crime of child abuse requires proof of:

 Attorney for Child Abuse in Pasco County, FL

-If you were accused of child abuse or neglect, then contact an experienced criminal defense attorney at Sammis Law Firm, P.A.
+If you were accused of child abuse or neglect, contact an experienced criminal defense attorney at Sammis Law Firm, P.A.

 Let us put our experience to work for you.

 Aggravated Child Abuse Crimes in Pasco County, FL